Va16hav07/agentic-mainframe-poc/README.md

 The POC uses a modular architecture with:

-- Specialized agents for different tasks
+- Specialized agents for different modernization tasks
 - RAG (Retrieval-Augmented Generation) for relevant context
 - Configurable LLM backends
 - Transformation rules for common patterns
+- Dependency analysis with visual graph generation
+- Phase-based modernization planning

 ## Extending the POC